top of page

 Even simple stitches like single crochet or double crochet can look uneven without proper technique.
 Carla’s advice focuses on consistency and control.

 • Hold your yarn and hook comfortably: Find a grip that feels natural and allows smooth movement.
-Some prefer holding the hook like a pencil, others like a knife.
+Some prefer holding the hook like a pencil, while others like a knife.

 • Keep your tension steady: Wrap the yarn around your fingers to control how tightly you pull it.
 Practice until your stitches look uniform.